jeffharrell/paypal-api/README.md

 ## Disclaimer

 Yes, I acknowledge there are no tests.
 This was intended for use with the [PayPal CLI](https://github.com/jeffharrell/paypal-cli) and that has test coverage.
-One day if I have time...
+One day if I have time.
+Hopefully, this serves as inspiration for other developers out there.